 His menacing eyes came back on me.
 ‘That’s what I said.’

-‘I want to find it, put it out of its misery, you know,’ he said coldly.
-Then his eyes started scanning the river again.
+‘I want to find it, put it out of its misery, you know.'
+His eyes started scanning the river again.

 ‘Right,’ I repeated and swallowed hard.
 I think I must have looked scared now.
-I know that I felt very scared.
-‘I’ll keep an eye out,’ I managed to say softly.
+I know I felt very scared.
+‘I’ll keep an eye out,’ I said.

 ‘Ta,’ he said, meeting my eyes again.